iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___6.0.4/report.md

 > The registration process uses "opt out" for marketing preferences.
 And tracking of a special delivery just says "out for delivery" Both show just how archaic Royal Mail is.
 1st class stamp prices always going up but can't do anything modern nearly as effectively as competition<br> :date: __2020-12-22 11:26:14__

-> Rubbish takes far too long to update, they don't deliver on the day that they said that they would.<br> :date: __2020-12-22 03:49:45__

 #### 1-star reviews